coryburt/coryburt.github.io/_posts/2017-10-23-The-Fable-of-the-Gullible-Gulls.md

 Why, I'm sure you're wondering, would I devote a blog entry to an odd story from an issue of Reader's Digest that is, as of the month of this entry, 67 years old.&nbsp;
-Well, it turns out this little anecdote -- which is really nothing more than a Cold-war anti-Communist trope -- has managed to strike a chord that keeps reverberating through the years.&nbsp; It has been repeated and become the basis for numerous variations ever since.&nbsp; It has even become the inspiration for misogynistic and paranoid scare-stories; but it is usually rolled out as a Just-So-Story about the follies of socialism and the horrors of the dole.&nbsp; These retellings are always followed either by lurid warnings about Communist conspiracies, socialist decay, and the sad plight of lay-abouts on welfare; or, it is linked to platitudes about the Protestant Work Ethic and a stern reminder that the world doesn't owe you a living.
+Well, it turns out this little anecdote -- which is really nothing more than a Cold-war anti-Communist trope -- has managed to strike a chord that keeps reverberating through the years.&nbsp; It has been oft-repeated and has become the basis for numerous variations ever since.&nbsp; It has even become the inspiration for misogynistic and paranoid scare-stories; but it is usually rolled out as a Just-So-Story about the follies of socialism and the horrors of the dole.&nbsp; These retellings are always followed by lurid warnings about Communist conspiracies, socialist decay, and the sad plight of lay-abouts on welfare; or, it is linked to platitudes about the Protestant Work Ethic and a stern reminder that the world doesn't owe you a living.